A Comprehensive Study for Edge Detection: Ideal-Prior Guidance Learning, High-Precision Architecture, and Better Distinguishability Evaluation Benchmark: Methodology

-The performance of ED models largely depends on their ability to suppress textural regions while preserving true edges.
-Since textures lack a strict definition, designing theoretically sound architectures to handle textures remains a challenge.
-However, ED research has progressed more slowly compared to other computer vision tasks, such as image super-resolution (SR), and the latter has produced numerous architectures experimentally validated for texture processing.
-Borrowing structural designs from related tasks may, therefore, be a promising direction for improving ED models.
+The core challenge of high-precision ED lies in the delicate balance between suppressing complex textural regions and accurately localizing true edges.
+Since textures lack a formal mathematical definition, designing architectures that can distinguish them from edges remains largely an empirical challenge.
+However, we observe that image super-resolution (SR), a related low-level vision task, has produced numerous architectures experimentally validated for high-frequency feature handling and texture processing.
+Therefore, transferring and adapting these structural designs to ED tasks represents a reasonable direction.

-Based on this observation, we propose the SDPED model, illustrated in Fig. \ref{fig:Model}, with additional visualizations in Fig. \ref{fig:Legend} and \ref{fig:CSDB}.
-The model employs CSDBs in the main processing path, generating multiple outputs that are subsequently fused by a dedicated fusing block.
-The Dense Block (DB) structure has been widely used in SR tasks \cite{WY2019ESRGAN, WX2021Real}, demonstrating strong performance in texture processing.
-Since texture-rich regions pose challenges in both SR and ED tasks, it is reasonable to explore similar architectures for ED.
-However, to better suit ED-specific requirements, we introduce modifications by replacing DB with CSDB, which is better tailored for this application.

-Additionally, most existing ED models allocate tens of millions of parameters to feature extraction but rely on a single $1\times1$ convolution layer for feature fusion.
-This imbalance may lead to underutilization of extracted features, potentially limiting performance.
-To address this, unlike previous models that typically fuse multiple outputs using a single $1 \times 1$ convolution layer, the proposed model employs a fusing block consisting of three convolution layers, including a $3 \times 3$ convolution layer, to enhance feature integration.